Steven McKnight

 Steven Lanier McKnight is a professor and former chair of the department of biochemistry at UT Southwestern.
-His research is in the area of transcriptional regulation.
+His research is in the area of transcriptional regulation, drug discovery, and protein condensates.

 McKnight received his bachelor's degree from University of Texas in 1974 and his PhD from University of Virginia in 1977.
 He was a Howard Hughes Medical Institute Investigator from 1988 to 1992.